ThaiDG/element-infra/README.md

   8. Guide for docker compose command:
       - Check whether the instance is healthy: `docker compose ps`
       - In the command above, we can see the container name, use it to check the log of the specific service: `docker compose logs -f <container_name>`

+## Release Note

+- Change the release version in the `homeserver/variables.tf` before run the make apply command